 Are you having trouble hearing?
 We need you!

 Is your hearing aid sitting in the bottom drawer?
 Do you have difficulty hearing in a noisy environment?
 Are you always asking 'I beg your pardon?'
 Then we need you!
 One in six Australians has a hearing impairment and, with the ageing population, by 2050, this is expected to increase to an alarming one in four!
 Hearing Services at Guide Dogs are collaborating on a joint research project with the Flinders University Audiology Department.
 The project aims to evaluate whether a hearing assessment and attendance at an information session, positively influences participants' actions, enabling them to make a more informed choice about their hearing, therefore resulting in improved outcomes.
 Participation in the project is free and open to all adults who suspect they have some degree of hearing loss, regardless of whether they already use hearing aids or have had a recent hearing assessment.
 For more information, or to register your interest, please contact the Hearing Services team on 1800 757 738 or hearing@guidedogs.org.au today.

-What's on at Guide Dogs?

-Fonefund

-Did you know that your workplace and personal mobile phones can help Guide Dogs SA/NT?
+Keep up to date between Paw Prints issues with what is happening at Guide Dogs fonefund Did you know that your workplace and personal mobile phones can help Guide Dogs SA/NT?
 Each time you upgrade to a new mobile phone contact FoneFund and they will collect and recycle your old handsets.
 Money raised will directly support Guide Dogs' programs and services.
 To find out more please contact Jena on (08) 8203 8312.